Virginia Central Railroad: Modern times and other uses

 After the Chesapeake and Ohio was consolidated with several other large railroads in the 1980s to form CSX Transportation, the line built by the Virginia Central from Staunton to Clifton Forge was considered for abandonment.
 CSX, however, decided to keep the line in order to route empty coal trains westward, which, although intended for times of excess traffic, has become common practice.
 In addition to CSX, portions of the old Virginia Central line are in use by Amtrak's Cardinal from Gordonsville to Clifton Forge, and the Buckingham Branch Railroad, a Virginia-based short-line railroad that leases the line from CSX.

+The line will also be used for the Amtrak Commonwealth Corridor connecting Newport News to Richmond, Charlottesville, Roanoke, and Lynchburg starting mid-late 2020s.

 Many years after the original Virginia Central became part of the Chesapeake and Ohio in 1868, another railroad between Fredericksburg and Orange used the name "Virginia Central."
 The Potomac, Fredericksburg & Piedmont Railroad Company (PF&P) operated 38 mi of 3 ft gauge railroad between Fredericksburg (with a connection to the RF&P Railroad) and Orange (with a connection to the Orange & Alexandria Railroad).
 It operated as narrow gauge until 1926, when the line was standard gauged and the name changed to the Virginia Central Railway.
 In 1937, the entire line was abandoned except for a 1 mi segment in Fredericksburg which lasted until 1984.